flashcordon/big-history/Histoire-système-solaire.md

 4,000 years for Venus.
 - Removing its massive atmosphere is the single greatest obstacle in terraforming Venus (
-- The terraforming of Venus after the removal of nearly ~6.9 MPa of atmosphere would initially include the addition of the oceans, which would collect at the poles of Venus, since the equatorial region is highest in elevation.
 -

 - Difficultés